 4. Try a wild tactic you’ve never done before.

-Too many marketers simply tweak last year’s campaign, or they mistakenly believe that originality and creativity means doing the latest trendy thing (which, coincidentally, several of their competitors are trying to do as well).
+Too many marketers simply tweak last year’s campaign, or they mistakenly believe that originality and creativity mean doing the latest trendy thing (which, coincidentally, several of their competitors are trying to do as well).

 You don’t have to spend a lot of money in the execution, but you’ve got to spend enough to give it the opportunity to succeed.
 It will help you break out of your rut, and you may be surprised at how successful this new approach turns out to be.